Flanders' Field of Poppies

 The Menin Gate, where the field is situated, is unique because it is the only place in the world where the fallen of the Great War are remembered each day.

-You can take part in future heartfelt act of commemoration by dedicating a poppy with your personal message.
+We have mailed out packs to thousands of supporters to take part in this heartfelt act of commemoration by dedicating a poppy with a personal message.

 The poppies returned to us will be planted beside the Menin Gate, close to the area that bore some of the heaviest fighting during the First World War.